What is a “Spark Bird”? How one bird can change your life!

 What did it feel like to know that you could never go back to the way things were?

 When I first discovered birding, it felt as though a hidden and secret world had finally been revealed.
-I couldn’t believe there were so many people just like me, who cared passionately about our feathered friends and conserving the wild lands that they lived upon.
+I couldn’t believe there were so many people just like me, who cared passionately about our feathered friends and conserving the wild lands where they lived.
 I compare it to Harry Potter finding out there is a separate universe filled with wizards and he is one of them! 🙂

 Each of us has our own story of how we were pulled into the avian obsession.
 There is a moment that we knew that our lives would never be the same.

 I love hearing these stories from other birders!
-And its easy to get to hear every persons unique story by asking a simple question:
+And it’s easy to get to listen to every person’s unique story by asking a simple question:

 What was your “Spark Bird”?

-For most longtime birders, this question should elicit a sentimental feeling of the excitement of seeing a certain bird for the first time.
+For most longtime birders, this question should elicit a sentimental feeling of the excitement of seeing a specific bird for the first time.